 Andrea Rufo was first elected to Council in 2012 and for a second term in September 2017.
-Andrea held the position of Deputy Lord Mayor for a period from March 2015 to November 2015.
+Andrea held the position of Deputy Lord Mayor for

 Andrea is a Newcastle man who is committed to making a difference.

-Over the past 35 years, he has carried out many hours of voluntary community work.
+Over the past 35 years, he has carried out many hours of voluntary

 He has been described as a person who has a sincere, cheerful attitude and provides a warm welcome to all.
-Andrea has been recognised by both Local and State Government for his contribution to Community welfare and fundraising for breast cancer research and then further recognised by the Federal Government and in 2013 was awarded the Order of Australia Medal.
+Andrea has been recognised by both Local and State Government for his contribution to Community welfare and fundraising for breast cancer research and then further recognised by the Federal Government and in 2013 was awarded the Order of

-Andrea was presented with Order of the Star of Italy (Order of Knighthood) by the President of Italy for outstanding contribution to the Italian Community in Newcastle & the Hunter.
+Andrea was presented with Order of the Star of Italy (Order of Knighthood) outstanding contribution to the Italian Community in Newcastle & the